Interfaith

 My spouse/partner is Jewish and I am not – will I be welcome at Temple Emanuel?

-If we join Temple Emanuel, will a non-Jewish partner be considered a full member?
+If we join Temple Emanuel, will a non-Jewish partner be considered a full community member?

 Yes!
 When a family or a couple joins Temple Emanuel, all immediate family members are considered full members.
-We encourage everyone to participate fully in all aspects of Temple life.
+We hope all family members to participate fully in all aspects of Temple life.

 As the non-Jewish parent in an interfaith family, will I be able to participate in our child’s Bar/Bat Mitzvah?

 Participation in your child’s bar or bat mitzvah is one of the most meaningful aspects of Temple life and Temple is sure to include the entire family in the celebration of this event.
-While there are some aspects of Jewish ritual life that are reserved for Jews to fulfill, all parents and family members will have an opportunity to participate in a meaningful way.
-Our Rabbis will be happy to discuss this with you in further detail.
+Our clergy team will work with your family to design a service that is meaningful and respectful.
+Parents and family members will have an opportunity to participate in a way that feels authentic to your family and Jewish tradition.

 Will I ever be pressured to convert to Judaism?

 The Jewish community takes delight in welcoming those who choose to embrace Judaism as their own religion.
 Our sages, however, have made it very clear that a conversion is not valid if it results from any pressure or coercion.
 You are welcome in Reform synagogues as a friend of the Jewish people.
 You do not have to convert.
-If, however, you are interested in pursuing a journey toward conversion, our Rabbis are always here to serve as your guides.
+If, however, you are interested in pursuing a journey toward conversion, our clergy team is always here to serve as your guides.

 Adapted from ReformJudaism.org and Temple Shir Tikva.